 Craig Elias, who is the author of Harness the Trigger Events That Turn Prospects into Customers, calls trigger events ‘silver bullets’ in sales.
 Why?

-Because trigger events let you get your product (or brand) in front of the right person at the best time when he is most likely to buy.
+Because trigger events let you get your product (or brand) in front of the right person at the best time - when they are most likely to buy.

 A sales trigger event is also defined as a change in the status quo that compels a prospect to take action and change the current situation.
-For instance, a person who gets divorced is a sales trigger event.
-Similarly, your competitor launching a new product that happens to be a huge hit is a trigger event.
+For instance, your prospect's competitor launching a new product that turns out to be a huge hit may require a change in their marketing strategy.

 Statistics show that 8 out of 10 B2B purchases are unplanned.
 These unplanned purchases are a result of trigger events.
 For instance, if a business gets funding, it might make several unplanned purchases such as project management app, marketing automation tool, analytics tools, etc.